cmu-sei/cloud-migration-for-managers/README.md

 # Hands On Cloud Migration for Managers

 ## Abstract
-In the past decade, cloud technologies have revolutionized the way software is architected, developed, and deployed.
-The ability to instantaneously respond to market demands with feature rich, low cost solutions is the new norm.
-Modern organizations must either rise to the challenge or risk obsolescence.
-This new software paradigm represents an almost intractable dilemma for managers.

-The cloud is a highly technical space that is constantly evolving.
-Today's managers attempt to cohere countless cloud concepts from power point slides and cartoons which provide incomplete abstractions.
-The resulting understanding is rarely sufficient for meaningful decision making.
-This workshop aims to remedy that by giving participants the opportunity to perform a real migration on an archetypal business application (no coding skills required).
+The cloud is a highly technical, constantly evolving space.
+To keep up, managers try to cobble together countless cloud concepts from power point slides and cartoons that provide incomplete abstractions.
+Consequently, their understanding is rarely sufficient for meaningful decision making.
+This workshop aims to remedy this situation by giving participants the opportunity to perform a real cloud migration on an archetypal business application (no coding skills required).

 The workshop starts with a typical business application running on a local machine.
-All attendees will be divided into one of six groups and each group will be responsible for migrating the application to the cloud.
+All participants will be divided into one of six groups, and each group will be responsible for migrating the application to the cloud.
 A global dashboard will track the state of each team's application and correlate management objectives to tangible technical tasks.
 Expect to gain a ground truth